trinitytakei/tech-and-tao-with-trinity-takei/content/blog/remote_work_part_1.md

 I once tried getting into TopTal just for fun.
 Well, it was not fun (unless shitting bricks under time pressure is your idea of ‘fun’).
 I got through the first round (said to be the most difficult) on my initial attempt, only to crash and burn in round 2 (you have 15 minutes to solve a problem fully, while a recruiter looks on over your shoulder.
 Also, the solution has to work correctly considering edge cases.
 I went off-track on a stupid edge case and ran out of time.)

 **Yay**: Unlike LBTE marketplaces, you can make a decent buck here, the competition is way lower (since the barrier to entry is so high - Toptal, for example, claims that they employ the top 3% of developers.
 I hear others are even more strict).
 Once you’re in, you can expect a steady stream of work with good to great clients, for reasonable money (depending on your negotiation skills - I mentioned ‘Never Split the Difference’ above - it’s worth mentioning again!)

 **Nay**: You have to be well-prepared (and prepare some more for the specific company of your choice), and it’s going to be a time consuming, arduous process.
 There are multiple rounds: HR call, automated, timed coding interview (Codility, HackerRank etc.), live interview (anything goes) and finally a take-home assignment which will usually take weeks to complete (they don’t expect you to reimplement Facebook, but still, the app has to be polished, tested, contain some show-off codes/features, etc).

 The assignment is then reviewed again during a live session, and it’s not unheard of to fail this round, so it won’t be a walk in the park (i.e. rather than just commenting ‘cool app, bro!’ they are going to grill you properly, getting into the nitty-gritty details and throwing you various curve balls).

 **Who is it for**: Experienced/senior devs only.
 You can apply regardless of your skill level (if for nothing else, to see how it works), but it’s a challenging set of hurdles you have to jump over to succeed.

 **When**: Anytime, as long as you are an experienced developer.

 **Earning Potential**: High - my sample size is not representative by any means, but the few devs I spoke to were charging between $50-$100 per hour.

 ## Remote Consulting

-Since there are various (sometimes conflicting) definitions of software consulting out there, let’s use this one from [https://daedtech.com/software-consulting/]:
+Since there are various (sometimes conflicting) definitions of software consulting out there, let’s use this one - [Software Consulting](https://daedtech.com/software-consulting/):

 _What is Software Consulting?_
 _The providing of expert knowledge in the software space to a third party for a fee.
 Software consulting is most often used when a company needs an outside, expert opinion regarding a business decision._